YILIN1031/TheMissingSemester/git/learn_git_branching.md

 Changing the base from one commit to another one for the current branch.
 Suppose we have two branches, `main` and `bugFix` with the latest commit `Here is main` and `Fix a bug` respectively.
 Now we switch to the branch `bugFix`, through run command `git rebase main`, we can merge two branches to a new, sequential branch, and now commit `Here is main` is become the parent of `Fix a bug`.
 Next we run `git checkout main; git rebase bugFix` to go the branch `main` and continue our work.

-### Detaching HEAD
+### About HEAD
+HEAD can be seen as a pointer, It can point both commits and branches.

+**Detaching HEAD**

-Attaching the HEAD to a commit instead of a branch.
+Using `checkout` to attach the HEAD to a commit instead of a branch (HEAD point the branches in default situation).

 ## Remote